Pulse gives you powerful control over your

 Pulse's Exposure Ramping features allows you to ramp your ISO and shutter speed so that you can capture day-to-night transitions (the "Holy Grail" of time lapses).
 Unlike shooting in Aperture or Shutter Priority, Exposure Ramping keeps your camera in manual so that your photo's EXIF-Data is written properly for LRTimelapse workflows.

-View and save thumbnails on your phone right after you take a photo.
+View thumbnails on your phone right after you take a photo.

 Take epic selfies.
 Pulse’s 100 foot Bluetooth range allows you to set up your camera and trigger it from anywhere.